 “Oh, no!”
 I sobbed in my turquoise scarf, “this is too soon!
 I’m not ready to let go of winter just yet!”
 And then I thought, “I must write about the grated carrot and beet thing before everyone moves on to greener pastures.”

-So there you have it: my favorite go-to lunch of the Winter 2007/08 collection, the salad I’ve made and relished on a weekly basis over the past few months, so much so that an estimated 27% of my body mass is now made up of grated carrots and beets.
+So there you have it: my favorite go-to lunch of the Winter 2007/08 collection, this grated carrot and beet salad is one I’ve made and relished on a weekly basis over the past few months, so much so that an estimated 27% of my body mass is now made up of grated carrots and beets.

 This salad is based on a simple deduction: grated carrots rule and, although that is a much more hush-hush fact, so do grated beetroots.
 Ergo, the combination of the two is a civil union made in heaven.